Homework

 The Treaty of Kadesh tablet is shown to the right.
 It is the earliest known peace treaty and documents peace between the Hittite king and Ramesses II of Egypt, dating to 1259 BCE.

-Two closely related languages, Luwian (or Luvian) and Lycian were found in cuneiform archives in Western Anatolia around the same time.
+Two closely related languages, Luwian, Palaic and Lydian were found in cuneiform archives in Anatolia around the same time.
 It is possible that Luwian was the language of Troy during the Trojan Wars, but no definitive proof has been found in the ruins of what was then called Wilusa.
-Hittite, Luwian and Lycian are sometimes called the Anatolian branch of the Indo-European languages.
+Hittite, Luwian, Palaic and Lydian are sometimes called the Anatolian branch of the Indo-European languages.

 While the Hittites enjoyed military success for several centuries, they were eventually defeated by the Middle- and Neo-Assyrian empires.
 The Hittite language lived on in some city states for several centuries but eventually Hittite, Luwian and Lycian died out.